nicnocquee/simple-i18n-next/readme.md

 - Translation keys cover all languages.
 As a result, an error message will appear if a translation for a specific language is not added.
 - In RSC, the translations are generated inline, so no JS code is sent to the client.
 - Only necessary translations are sent.
 When using the generated `useStrings` hook in client components, only the required translation strings are sent, avoiding any unused translations.
-- You can use markdown files for each language.
+- You can use markdown or [MDX](https://mdxjs.com) files for each language.
 - Pluralization support.
 - Nested keys are supported.
 - Multiple JSON files are supported.